qutip/qutip/doc/guide/qip/qip-simulator.rst

 This initializes the simulator object and carries out any pre-computation required.
 There are two ways to carry out state evolution with the simulator.
-The primary way is to use the :func:`~qutip.qip.circuit.CircuitSimulator.run` and :func:`~qutip.qip.circuit.CircuitSimulator.run_statistics` functions just like before (only now with the :class:`~qutip.qip.circuit.CircuitSimulator` class).
+The primary way is to use the :meth:`~qutip.qip.circuit.CircuitSimulator.run` and :meth:`~qutip.qip.circuit.CircuitSimulator.run_statistics` functions just like before (only now with the :class:`~qutip.qip.circuit.CircuitSimulator` class).

 The :class:`~qutip.qip.circuit.CircuitSimulator` class also enables stepping through the circuit: